cvn001/transflow/Readme.md

 ### Conda

-Conda can function as a package manages are is available [here](https://docs.conda.io/en/latest/miniconda.html).
+Conda can function as a package manager and is available [here](https://docs.conda.io/en/latest/miniconda.html).
 If you have conda make sure the bioconda and conda-forge channels are added:

 ```bash
 conda config --add channels defaults